 The unpleasant surprise was that even in off season, the valley was full of tourists.
 It was crowded.
 If you check today’s featured photo you can see in the distance the string of cars parked on both sides of the road.

 I never managed to processed this photo earlier because it had 2 flaws and I was too lazy to deal with them.
 The first flaw was the strong blue color cast over the mountains.
 I fixed it by changing the color balance, making it warmer, in Lightroom before tone mapping 3 images in Photomatix.

 The second flaw was the composition.
-There was big hole between top of the mountains and the clouds.
+There was a big hole between the top of the mountains and the clouds.
 To fix this issue I had to replace the sky.
-I used sky from the photo I took from almost the same spot but from wider angle.
-You might call it cheating but you would not guessed it if I have not told you.
+I used sky from the photo I took from almost the same spot but from a wider angle.
+You might call it cheating but you would not guess it if I have not told you.
 That’s my defense.